GitYACC/DBA-ESPN/README.md

 ## 🧍‍♂️ Players

-Built a dynamic combobox to keep track of new players, and old, existsting ones.
+Built a dynamic combobox to keep track of new players, and old, existing ones.

 <img width="1511" alt="leaguepanel" src="https://github.com/user-attachments/assets/e913a123-e399-478f-b697-feb6606d31a0">